cleobulo/books-read/README.md

 ## TODO

-- Server: create CRUD for save notes from a reading/book
-- Frontend: list this notes on click in the related item
+- Frontend: on click in button '+', redirect to a form with two fields: title & content